BBMRI-ERIC/miabis/drafts/Data-describing-DigitalPathology-Scan.md

 > [!WARNING]
-> This is a draft, contents may change.
+> This is a draft under the review by the BBMRI-ERIC Management Committee.

 ## Definition